GSA/piv-guides/Template-2.md

 permalink: /template/
 ---

-This page serves as a template to help you create a guide to add to the FICAM Guides.
+This page serves as a template to help you create a new guide to add to the FICAM Guides.

 This template tells you: